fragarco/abasc/docs/en/abasc.md

 Regarding parameter passing semantics, integers are passed **by value**, while strings and real numbers are passed **by reference** (that is, as a pointer to their underlying data).
 Consequently, in the latter two cases, the procedure may modify the original variable.

-**NOTE ON RECURSION:** BASC does not support recursion.
+**NOTE ON RECURSION:** ABASC does not support recursion.
 As with global variables, local variables reserve memory at compile time.
 Because of this, the code is not reentrant, making recursive calls impossible.

 ## Using Assembly Code

-The `ASM` statement allows you to embed assembly code directly within any part of a BASIC program. **ABASM**, the assembler used by BASC, has its own dedicated manual that describes the supported syntax and available options in detail.
+The `ASM` statement allows you to embed assembly code directly within any part of a BASIC program. **ABASM**, the assembler used by ABASC, has its own dedicated manual that describes the supported syntax and available options in detail.

 You can also call assembly routines using the `CALL` statement, as shown in the following example: